Climate activists rally outside COP26 in Glasgow | DW | 06.11.2021

 "Many thousands of us are marching right across the world today to demand immediate and serious action," Scottish activist Mikaela Loach told the AFP news agency.

+While she did not speak at Saturday's march in Glasgow, Swedish climate activist Greta Thunberg wrote on Twitter that the demonstrations around the world sent "a clear signal to people in power at COP26 to protect people and planet."

-Glasgow's protest action is but one of many events happening around the globe.
-Activists are taking to the streets in Sydney, Seoul, Nairobi, Istanbul, Copenhagen, Amsterdam, Paris and London among other cities calling for action now, especially for communities already devastated by extreme weather incidents.
+Glasgow's protest action was but one of many events happening around the globe.
+Activists took to the streets in Sydney, Seoul, Nairobi, Istanbul, Copenhagen, Amsterdam, Paris and London among other cities calling for action now, especially for communities already devastated by extreme weather incidents.

 In Australia, Saturday's global protests for the climate kicked off in Sydney and Melbourne.
 Some demonstrators wore coal costumes or Prime Minister Scott Morrison masks.